hdl/awesome/README.md

 postcss = true
 # Include the author name in the <title> of articles
 includeAuthorInTitle = true
+# Can be any colour here: https://bulma.io/documentation/layout/hero/#colors
+# e.g "warning" or "danger" for yellow or red.
+hero_colour = "info"
 ```

 The theme will pull posts from the content sections you define in `mainSections`.
 In the example above